marcosoft47/freenect-python/README.md

 The angle should be in the range: -30 < α < 30

-Note that the leveling is not related to the base, but related to earth.
+Note that the leveling is not related to the base, but related to ground level.

 ### _freenect.set\_led(dev, option)_